 Sedation for Sleep EEG

-- Older children may be asked to come straight to the department and the melatonin tablets will be given by the Clinical Physiologist.
+- Children will be asked to come straight to the department and the Melatonin will be given by the parents/guardians and/or the Clinical Physiologist.

-- If a sleep EEG is required for an infant we should have contacted you prior to the appointment to try to arrange things so that a feed can be given either just before we start the test or whilst we are getting the small discs onto the infants head and then hopefully a natural period of sleep can be recorded.
+If a sleep EEG is required for an infant, we may ask that a feed be given either just before we start the test or whilst we are getting the small discs onto the infant’s head and then hopefully a natural period of sleep can be recorded.

-If we need to do this part of the test it will say so on the appointment letter – your letter will say “Routine and Sleep EEG” with clear instructions on where to go.
-Otherwise the letter will just say “Routine EEG.
+If we need to do this part of the test it will say so on the appointment letter – your letter will say “Routine and Sleep EEG”.
+Otherwise, the letter will just say “Routine EEG.